hlucey/third-party/index.md

 * In the Provider workbench, you create your getting started documentation and marketing content.

   The email includes the link to where your getting started documentation is published.
-Save the URL, because you use it as you're working in the resource management console.
+Make sure that you save the URL, you use it as you work in the resource management console.
   {: tip}

 * In the resource management console, integrate your offering into {{site.data.keyword.Bluemix_notm}} by defining your offering, building pricing plans, enabling security, and managing the deployment of your offering in different {{site.data.keyword.Bluemix_notm}} environments.